Potential Applications of Quantum Computing at Los Alamos National Laboratory

 Consider a more general version of Hamiltonian simulation that applies to an open quantum system that is interacting with an environment.
 The dynamics of an open quantum system under Markovian assumptions is governed by the Lindblad master equation \cite{manzano2020short}.
 The Lindblad equation describes a non-unitary dynamics and this makes it more challenging to simulate on a closed quantum computer.
 The dynamics of the system qubits alone (now given as a density matrix $\rho$), can be described by a \emph{Lindblad master equation}:

 The operators $L_i$ define the interaction between the system and the environment and have to specified as part of the input to the algorithm.
 Many ideas from Hamiltoninan simulation can be generalized to the case of open quantum systems. \begin{itemize} \item \textbf{Simulation of environment}: Simulation of open quantum systems can be mapped to the Hamiltonian simulation problem by using ancilla qubits to represent the environment and then simulating the system and ancilla qubits together as the larger closed system.
-Then any property of the system can be estimated by measuring the system qubits alone \cite{cleve2016EffLindbladianSim, terhal2000problem}.
+Then any property of the system can be estimated by measuring the system qubits alone \cite{terhal2000problem}.
 This technique has a large overhead in terms of ancillas.
+Recent work by Ding et.al gives another such prescription to map open system dynamics to a unitary evolution of a system with ancillary qubits.
+The open nature of the evolution in this setting is imposed by measuring the ancillary system periodically.
+This will require the introduction of fresh ancillas after every step of the evolution algorithm \cite{ding2024simulating}.

 \item \textbf{Trotterization for Lindbladians}: The solution of the Lindblad master equation can be given by the super operator (i.e. a linear operator acting on the space of operators) $e^{t \calL}.$ Trotter product formulas can be developed for this operator.
 Reference \cite{childs2016SparseLindbladianSim} gives a Trotterization framework for such open evolutions improving on \cite{kliesch2011dissipative}.
 An experimental implementation can be found in \cite{han2021experimental}.
 Going beyond second-order trotter formulas for such evolutions is an open problem. \item \textbf{Series expansion}: A generalized LCU technique can be used to simulate the Lindblad equation \cite{cleve2016EffLindbladianSim}.
 Just like for closed quantum system, this technique can improve asymptotic scaling of the algorithm but requires ancillary control to be implemented.